heptarch/heptarch.github.io/projects.md

 sustain success at that level for a century, I would argue, is to marry secure funding and good structural policy with a philosophy of creative applied research that works.
-Kelly gives us hints about this philosophy, but to fill out the negative space, we can look at some institutions which do *not* give rise to exceptional applied research.
+Kelly gives us hints about this philosophy, but to help fill out the negative space, we can look at some institutions which do *not* give rise to exceptional applied research.